openvinotoolkit/openvino/docs/ops/sequence/OneHot_1.md

 **Detailed description**

-Taking a tensor with rank `N` as the first input `indices`, OneHot produces tensor with rank `N+1` extending original tensor with a new dimension at `axis` position in shape.
-Output tensor is populated with two scalar values: `on_value` that comes from the 3rd input and `off_value` that comes from the 4nd input.
-Population is made in the following way:
+Taking a tensor with rank `N` as the first input `indices`, OneHot produces a tensor with rank `N+1` extending the original tensor with a new dimension at the `axis` position.
+The output tensor is populated with two scalar values: `on_value` that comes from the 3rd input and `off_value` that comes from the 4nd input.
+The population is made in the following way:

     output[:, ... ,:, i, :, ... ,:] = on_value if (indices[:, ..., :, :, ..., :] == i) else off_value

-where `i` is at `axis` position in `output` shape and has values from range `[0, ..., depth-1]`.
+where `i` is at the `axis` position in the `output` shape and has values from the range `[0, ..., depth-1]`.

-When index element from `indices` is greater or equal to `depth`, it is a well-formed operation.
-In this case the corresponding row `output[..., i, ...]` is populated with `off_value` only for all `i` values.
+When some elements from the `indices` are greater or equal to the `depth`, it is a well-formed operation.
+The corresponding output rows are populated with `off_value` in this case.

-Types of input scalars `on_value` and `off_value` should match and can be any of the supported types.
-The type of output tensor is derived from `on_value` and `off_value`, they all have the same type.
+The types of input scalars `on_value` and `off_value` should match and be equal to any supported type.
+The output tensor type is derived from the `on_value` or the `off_value`, they all have the same type.

 **Attributes**: